ReptilianBrain7/interprocess-communication/README.md

 This program provides a simple example of how multiple processes can communicate with each other using shared memory, message queues, and semaphores.
 It includes a client and a server process that can send and receive messages through shared memory and message queues, as well as synchronize access to shared resources using semaphores.

-This program is intended for educational purposes only and should not be used for production or mission-critical applications. <br \>
+This program is intended for educational purposes only and should not be used for production or mission-critical applications.

 ## Getting Started